sheharanayanananda/TaskFlow/README.md

-Here's a more detailed and polished version of your README:
+Here's the updated README with the **Apache License** and a link to the LICENSE file:

 ---